 Espresso servings are called shots.
 Each shot equals one ounce of brewed espresso.
 Coffee shops typically serve two shots, or doppio, for each serving.
 Espresso makers vary in the amount of espresso they can make.
 All the models we reviewed can brew at least two ounces, or shots, of espresso.
 The best espresso machines make four shots, enough for you and a friend.
 Some espresso makers allow you to brew two cups of espresso simultaneously.

 The best espresso is made from freshly ground coffee beans.
 However, when you are in a hurry, it is nice to be able to brew a prepackaged pod rather than taking time to measure out and tamp the grounds.
 Not all espresso makers are capable of brewing pods, so if you'd like your machine to have this capability, look for one that specifically offers it.
 For even more convenience, look for a self-priming machine.
 A self-priming espresso maker will automatically ready itself for use, eliminating the need to go through a set-by-step setup.

-Additionally, since heating elements do not change color or texture when they're hot, an on/off indicator light will let you know when your espresso machine is safely off.
+Since espresso has the potential to cause scalding, burns or fire, it is important to consider safety when you're purchasing an espresso machine.
+Since heating elements do not change color or texture when they're hot, an on and off indicator light will let you know when your espresso machine is safely off.

-Help & Support
+Warranty & Support